 These are restorations to repair a severely broken tooth by covering all or most of the tooth after removing old fillings, fractured tooth structure, and all decay.
 The restoration material is made of gold, porcelain, composites, or even stainless steel.
 Dentists refer to all of these restorations as “crowns”.
 However, patients often refer to the tooth-colored ones as “caps” and the gold or stainless steel ones as “crowns”.

 What’s the difference between a “bridge” and a “partial denture”?

 Both bridges and partial dentures replace missing teeth.
-A bridge is permanently attached to abutment teeth or, in some cases, implants.
+A bridge is permanently attached to natural teeth or in some cases, implants.
 A partial denture is attached by clasps to the teeth and is easily removed by the patient.
 Patients are usually more satisfied with bridges than with partial dentures.

-Although the U.S. Public Health Service issued a report in 1993 stating there is no health reason not to use amalgam (silver fillings), more patients today are requesting "white" or tooth-colored composite fillings.
-We also prefer tooth-colored fillings because they "bond" to the tooth structure and therefore help strengthen a tooth weakened by decay.
-While fillings are also usually less sensitive to temperature, and they also look better.
-However, "white" fillings cannot be used in every situation, and if a tooth is very badly broken-down, a crown will usually be necessary and provide better overall satisfaction for the patient.
+Although the U.S. Public Health Service issued a report in 1993 stating there is no health reason not to use amalgam (silver fillings), more patients today are requesting “white” or tooth-colored composite fillings.
+We also prefer tooth-colored fillings because they “bond” to the tooth structure and therefore help strengthen a tooth weakened by decay.
+However, “white” fillings cannot be used in every situation, and if a tooth is very badly broken-down, a crown will usually be necessary and provide better overall satisfaction for the patient.

 Do I need to have a root canal just because I need a crown?